froggestspirit/SDATTool/README.md

       -c Convert dumped files (if not used, files will only be dumped)

+New in version 2.0.4:

+-SBNK entries get their own json files, removing duplicates

 New in version 2.0.3:

 -Parse and rebuild SBNK and SWAR files